 English as a Second Language (ESL) Assessment

-English as a Second Language speakers attending IVC for the first time should take the ESL assessment before enrolling in classes.
+English as a Second Language speakers attending Irvine Valley College for the first time are strongly encouraged to take the ESL assessment before enrolling in classes.
 IVC uses the Secondary Level English Proficiency (SLEP) test and a writing sample to determine the reading/writing and listening/speaking skills of ESL students.

 The two parts of the SLEP are each 75 questions long and take approximately 85 minutes to complete.
 Students are then given 50 minutes to complete the writing sample.
-Altogether, the test takes about two hours and 45 minutes to complete.
+The total time for the ESL test is two hours and 45 minutes.

 Students who have completed the SLEP may challenge the initial course placement by completing a locally developed and managed writing sample (paper-and-pencil) administered in IVC’s Assessment Center.